Studies have shown that beard balm is one of the most used beard care products and it’ll be even more popular in the next 6 years.

 Which is better, a comb or a brush?
 It mostly depends on the length of your beard, but it doesn’t hurt to have one of each either.

 Combs are recommended for detangling longer beards, while brushes do the trick for smoothing out shorter beards.

-Combs can be one of three materials – plastic, metal, or wood.
-Plastic combs are the cheapest, but they can also create static and give you a frizzy beard.
+Combs can be one of three materials – plastic, metal or wood.

 If you don’t know what type of brush to choose or which is the best beard brush, bristle brushes are one of the most universally liked options.
 Usually made from boar hair, bristle brushes are gentle on your skin and hair.